 Image registration comprised a two-stage process; a reference image was selected in which the greatest number of features was observed, and initial registrations were derived for all other images, using a fast, robust approach capable of identifying and rejecting outlier feature observations.
-This procedure is based on an image-based transform which does not account for lens distortion so, during the second registration stage, remaining (inlier) features are used to define a registration for each image in terms of a physical camera model - i.e. rotations around the camera's horizontal (omega), vertical (phi) and optic axes (kappa).
-The camera model includes lens distortion parameters and, based on previous calibration work with the same lens (James & Robson, 2014), only one radial parameter was used for the Sólheimajökull sequence.
-For images in which the static features could not be observed (e.g. due to complete occlusion of the horizon by cloud), successfully derived camera orientations from a sequential image were used.
+This procedure is based on an image-based transform which does not account for lens distortion; so during the second registration stage remaining (inlier) features are used to define a registration for each image in terms of a physical camera model - i.e. rotations around the camera's horizontal James and others: Pointcatcher software